blue271828/docker-mecab/README.md

-This container image supports using mecab on ipython.
+This project supports using mecab on ipython.
 You can use MeCab via me [mecab-python3](https://pypi.org/project/mecab-python3/) library from that envronment.

 ```bash
 $ docker run -it --rm blue271828/mecab ipython